superfly/docs/app-guides/elixir-livebook-connection-to-your-app.html.md

 Create a new notebook titled, "Remote Connect Test" and add a Section.

-On the left side, click the "Runtime settings" graphic pictured below:
+On the left side, click the "Runtime settings" as pictured below:

 ![Runtime settings](/docs/images/livebook-runtime-selection.png?centered&card)